atikashafiyya-spec/olist-ecommerce-data-analysis/README.md

 ## Key Business Insight
 - **97% of the customer base consists of one-time buyers.** This high customer churn rate suggests that the company is spending heavily on user acquisition but struggling with retention.
-- **Recommendation:** Shift budget toward retention marketing (e.g., automated email voucher loops 30 days post-purchase) to drive repeat orders more efficiently.IC USING price::NUMERIC;
+- **Recommendation:** Shift budget toward retention marketing (e.g., automated email voucher loops 30 days post-purchase) to drive repeat orders more

+sefficiently.IC USING price::NUMERIC;